A direct approach to tree-guided feature aggregation for high-dimensional regression: Methodology

 \subsection{Connection to direct regularization methods}

 Equi–sparsity can also be achieved by pairwise fusion, e.g., using the fused LASSO \citep{tibshirani2005sparsity}, which minimizes a loss plus $\sum_{i<j} w_{ij}\lvert\beta_{i}-\beta_{j}\rvert$.
 Related types of pairwise fusion include the 1-D segmented version \citep{tibshirani2005sparsity}, graph-guided fused LASSO \citep{chen2010graph}, OSCAR’s $L_\infty$ variant \citep{bondell2008simultaneous}, and several adaptively weighted variants \citep{ke2015homogeneity,tang2016fused,chu2021adaptive}.
-They're further related to the topic of convex clustering\citep{chi2025convex}.
+These fusion methods are further related to the topic of convex clustering \citep{chi2025convex}.
 These methods, however, lack a built-in mechanism for enforcing tree-coherence in our motivating context.
 Moreover, their theoretical guarantees often require an accurate pilot estimator.